 The Arch grounds, excuse me, the Gateway Arch National Park, just completed a big overhaul of the entire park.
-It’s be plaguing visits for YEARS but lucky you–it’s done!
+It’s been plaguing visitors for YEARS but lucky you–it’s done!
 We now have a new museum, new landscaping and a new front door for our beloved Arch.
 The new museum opened to the public on July 3, 2018.
 Read more about the new stuff here.

 The old parking garage to the north of the Arch has been torn down to make room for more green space and cool park features.
 You now need to park downtown.
 I did the math once, and the length of your walk is the same if you park at the Stadium East garage.
 So no biggie.

 Can I get Free Tickets?

 Visiting the Gateway Arch is FREE.
 You can enter the Arch grounds, visit the museum and walk through a replica of the observation deck totally free.
 Tram tickets to the top are $13 for adults, $10 for kids 3 to 15 and $10 for people with an America the Beautiful Pass.

 Yes, there are coupons available for a discount off kids tram tickets!
 Kids are anyone under 15, and children 2 and under are always free.